leereilly/games/README.md

 * [CorsixTH](https://github.com/CorsixTH/CorsixTH) - Clone of Theme Hospital.
 * [Curse of War](https://github.com/a-nikolaev/curseofwar) - Fast-paced action strategy game with ncurses and SDL frontends.
 * [Harris](https://github.com/ec429/harris) - Strategy game based around the actions of RAF Bomber Command in the Second World War.
+* [Hedgewars](https://github.com/hedgewars/hw) - Hedgewars is a turn based strategy, artillery, action and comedy game, featuring the antics of pink hedgehogs with attitude as they battle from the depths of hell to the depths of space.
 * [KaM Remake](https://github.com/Kromster80/kam_remake) - RTS game remake of “Knights and Merchants”  written in Delphi from scratch.
 * [Last Colony](https://github.com/adityaravishankar/last-colony) - RTS game with both a single player campaign mode as well as a multiplayer mode, created entirely in HTML5 and JavaScript.
 [Play it now!](http://www.adityaravishankar.com/projects/games/lastcolony/)
 * [MegaGlest](https://github.com/MegaGlest/megaglest-source) - MegaGlest real-time strategy game engine (cross-platform, 3-d).